honeypieio/shrubcoop.org/content/events/members-general-meeting-this-sunday.md

-location = "Online (read the description for the link)" tags = ["edinburgh", "community", "sustainability", "environmental"] time = 2020-08-30T13:00:00Z title = "Members' General Meeting this Sunday!"
+location = "Online (read the description for the link)" tags = ["edinburgh", "community", "sustainability", "environmental"] time = 2020-08-30T13:00:00Z title = "Members' General Meeting"

 +++
 ### We invite SHRUB members and supporters to a General Meeting at 2pm - 5pm on Sunday 30 August.